Girl…Clean Your Office!

 Seems like everyone I talk to lately remarks on how badly they need to clean their work space.
 It’s easy to let things get out of hand.
 Files piled everywhere.
 Books that need to be shelved or even potentially shared.
 Office supplies stashed everywhere.
 Even personal items that need to be put away.
 It didn’t happen over night.
-Instead, little by little the clutter took over the work world like a kudzu vine.
+Instead, little by little the clutter took over our work world like a kudzu vine.
+I know, it’s happened to me too.

 I recently took on a major office overhaul myself.
 Here are some tips that I used to get motivated for the job:

 - Find your why-It might seem like an unnecessary part of the process but it is much easier to motivate yourself to do difficult tasks if you have a reason to tackle it.
 Maybe it is an upcoming visit from a boss.
 Maybe it is a new focus on getting back to the essentials and a determination to simplify your work style.
-For me, it was the realization that while I was working with clients on bringing order and productivity to their lives, that my office did not reflect the message that I was teaching.
-I realized I was not congruent with my message.
+For me, it was the realization that I was working with clients on bringing order and productivity to their lives while my office did not reflect the message that I was teaching.
+This has been especially true during the endless Zoom calls where my office is on display.
+I realized I was not congruent with my message and needed a new perspective myself.
 Yikes!

 - Start small–Especially if you have a large task ahead, it is helpful to divide the task into smaller ones.
 Clean off a shelf.
 Empty a drawer.
 File a stack of folders.
 Starting small can create momentum.